 - Julian Lings (Sustainability Manager EMEA The North Face)

-Sustainability has been fully embraced by the industry.
-All brands are confronted with this topic.
-"Important is specific action in a timely manner!
-EOCA has already implemented many visible nature conservation projects.
-I am a great supporter of EOCA," says Nick Brown, Managing Director of Nikwax.
+Sustainability has fully arrived in the industry.
+All brands are confronted with the issue - and rightly so.
+"What is important is concrete action - now!
+EOCA has already implemented many visible conservation projects.
+I am a big supporter of EOCA," says Nick Brown, Managing Director Nikwax.

-EOCA has already spent over three million euros on nature conservation projects around the world.
-In doing so, they were particularly committed to urgent global problems.
-Her current focus topic: Plastic-free - from the mountains to the sea.
-According to the EOCA, the current 300 million tons plastic is produced in the world every year.
-8 million tons of which end up in the oceans every year.
-And "The more members we have, the more we can do" says Catherine Savidge, Managing Director EOCA.
+Üore than three million euros has already been spent by EOCA on conservation projects around the world.
+In doing so, they are particularly committed to urgent global issues.
+Their current focus: plastic-free - from the mountains to the sea.
+According to EOCA, currently 300 million tons of of plastic are produced annually in the world, 8 million tons of which end up in the oceans every year.
+And: "The more members we have, the more we can do" says Catherine Savidge, Executive Director EOCA.

-There was agreement in the discussion round: industry should do even more sustainability work together.
-Nobody is perfect when it comes to sustainable action but the brands are ready for a change and really want to modify the behavior.
+There was unanimous agreement in the discussion round: The industry should do even more sustainability work together.
+Nobody is perfect yet in terms of sustainable action, but the brands are ready for change and above all want to change!
 EOCA also brings companies together for active exchange.
-They can consolidate and disseminate sustainability information, knowledge and experience.
-In this way the brands and the environment can benefit from each other.
+They can consolidate and spread sustainability information, insights and experiences.
+In this way, brands can benefit from each other - and the environment.

-Two statements by Perry Laukens, Sales & Business Development Director EMEA Keen Footwear and Jan Lorch, Sustainability Manager Vaude.
+Here are two statements from Perry Laukens, Sales & Business Development Director EMEA Keen Footwear and Jan Lorch, Sustainability Manager Vaude.

 Perry Laukens, Keen Sales & Business Development Director EMBA:

-"On a dead planet there is no more business - for any of us.
-We better act fast.
-Between all the brands here, we're not the biggest business.
+"There is no more business on a dead planet - for any of us.
+We'd better respond quickly.
+Between all the brands here, we're a mid-sized company.
 Like many other brands.
-The issue of sustainability is highly relevant to everyone, but we don't have the budget alone to drive and research everything that is needed.
-If we join forces, we can make a greater impact.
+Sustainability is highly relevant to all of them, but we don't have the budget on our own to push and explore all that is needed right now.
+If we join forces, we can do more.
 Much more.
 We can also consolidate knowledge.
-This way we can act more quickly in concrete terms and protect nature more quickly and efficiently in a sustainable manner.
-EOCA offers the brands a platform to exchange information and to jointly advance nature conservation projects in a consolidated way."
+So we are faster in concrete action, we can protect nature sustainably faster and more efficiently.
+EOCA provides a platform for brands to exchange us and also to move forward together on conservation projects in a consolidated way."

 Jan Lorch, Head of Sustainability at Vaude:

 "Sustainability concerns us all.
 In the future, a successful, good brand should only be one that is also sustainable.
-After all, it is in our own best interest to preserve nature - after all, we outdoor brands live from the experience of nature.
-With EOCA, brands become part of an initiative that makes a concrete contribution to nature conservation.
-100% of the membership fees go towards nature conservation.
-Through their membership, members can support projects in general or even claim projects for themselves and provide targeted financial support."
+After all, preserving nature is in our own best interest - and we outdoor brands ultimately thrive on the experience of nature.
+With EOCA, brands become part of an initiative that makes a concrete difference to nature conservation.
+100% of the membership fees are donated to nature conservation.
+Members can promote projects in general through their membership or even claim projects for themselves and support them financially."